sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/convert-model-tutorials/converting-mxnet-style-transfer-model.rst

    	decoder = symbol.decoder_symbol_with_vgg(vgg_symbol)

 #.
-To join the pretrained weights with the decoder weights, make the following changes: After the code lines for loading the decoder weights:
+To join the pre-trained weights with the decoder weights, make the following changes: After the code lines for loading the decoder weights: